-Amazon reportedly considered buying RIM over the summer [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Amazon reportedly considered buying RIM over the summer [UPDATED]Alex Wagner - Editorial Director of News and Content

 Between things like having to rename BBX to BlackBerry 10, poor BlackBerry PlayBook sales and the news that BB10 handsets won't be coming until late in 2012, it seems safe to say that RIM's had a less than awesome 2011.
 Many folks have their own ideas on what the company should do to fix its problems, but apparently one of the things that RIM won't be doing is selling itself off.
 According to a report out of Reuters, Amazon began looking into a potential merger with RIM this past summer, hiring an investment bank to look into the matter.
 Obviously no such deal went down, though, with sources saying that Amazon never even made a formal offer.
 RIM's board reportedly would like to figure out the situation on its own and has told co-CEOs Mike Lazaridis and Jim Balsillie to ignore any options relating to a sale.
 Instead, the board would prefer to turn its business around using things like new phones and existing assets like BBM, as well as some restructuring.